 I knew which cheese I wanted to use so the next question was, how to use it?
 I didn’t really have to think very long since, to me, a buttermilk scone is the natural vehicle to show off Irish cheddar.

 Because scones are generally made with white flour, they’re soft and mild tasting.
 This makes scones the perfect background for almost any flavor combination you can think of.

 Starting with my Raisin Scone recipe, I reduced the sugar a bit so these scones would be more savory than sweet.
 To amp up the savoriness I added chopped scallions.
 The green flecks are pretty, and the onion flavor perfectly compliments the little pockets of melty cheese.

-Click through the slider to see the step by step process for making Irish Cheddar Cheese Scones:
+Scroll through the step by step process photos to see how to make Irish Cheddar Cheese Scones:

 Tips for making perfect scones: